 A virus known as SARS-associated coronavirus (SARS-CoV) causes the illness.
 Coronaviruses commonly cause mild to moderate upper-respiratory illness in humans, but can cause respiratory, gastrointestinal, liver, and neurologic diseases in animals.

-As researchers quickly rushed to stop the spread of SARS in 2003, they learned more about the characteristics of SARS-CoV, which had never been identified before.
-While they still have not confirmed the disease's origin, many believe SARS-CoV first occurred in animals and then spread to humans.
+As researchers quickly rushed to stop the spread of SARS in 2003, they learned more about the characteristics of SARS-CoV.
+These had never been identified before.
+While they still have not confirmed the disease's origin, many believe SARS-CoV first happened in animals and then spread to humans.

-In children, the virus' incubation period from exposure to infection is two to seven days, although infection has taken as long as 10 days in some cases.
-However, not everyone exposed to the disease becomes ill.
+In children, the virus' incubation period from exposure to infection is 2 to 7 days, although infection has taken as long as 10 days in some cases.
+However, not everyone exposed to the virus becomes ill.